THE GIFT OF MUSIC, THE GIFT OF COMMUNITY

 El Sistema Aeolian is a free, intensive after-school music program based on a program founded in Venezuela in 1975.
 Each El Sistema program is free to adapt its delivery in a way that is unique to its community, resources and participants.
 The initiative has grown to include programs in over 80 countries and has won TED, UNESCO and Glenn Gould Awards.

 The Aeolian’s El Sistema is the 4th launched in Canada, is supported by a gifted group of musicians, educators, students, interested community members and the Staff/Directors of the Aeolian and it is built on a set of values and principles and not a homogenized curriculum.
 On April 2015 The Mayor of the City of London gave El Sistema Aeolian a Pillar Award in recognition for its outstanding community impact.
+The program has also won a Jack Richardson Music Award in the Classical Category.
+Participants have performed in the JUNO’s and had mentorship with Buffy Sainte-Marie.

 - 3 String Orchestras (Beginner, Intermediate, Senior) as well as full orchestra including strings, brass, percussion, organ and piano